Azure/acr/docs/preview/continuous-patching/README.md

 az acr supply-chain workflow cancel-run -r <registryname> -g <resourcegroup> --type <continuouspatchv1>
 ```

-This command will cancel all Continuous Patching tasks within the registry with a status of “Running”, “Queued” and “Started”.
+This command will cancel all Continuous Patching tasks within the registry with a status of "Running”, "Queued” and "Started”.
 The command will output a success or failure.
 Failure results will follow the failure pattern of the other workflow commands if the input is incorrect.
 Running the cancel command will only affect tasks in the current schedule.

 For example, if a user has their schedule for 1d, and runs the cancel command, tasks in those 3 states will be canceled for that day, but will be requeued for the next day.
-If the schedule was a week, then that week’s tasks would be canceled, but the following week would have the tasks requeued.
-The main scenario for this command is when a user misconfigures their continuous patching workflow and doesn’t want to wait for all tasks to finish running.
+If the schedule was a week, then that week's tasks would be canceled, but the following week would have the tasks requeued.
+The main scenario for this command is when a user misconfigures their continuous patching workflow and doesn't want to wait for all tasks to finish running.

 ## Troubleshooting Tips

 Use the task list command to output all failed tasks.
-Specifying the “cssc-patch” command is best for failure.
+Specifying the "cssc-patch” command is best for failure.
 The documentation on the task-list [command](https://learn.microsoft.com/en-us/cli/azure/acr/task?view=azure-cli-latest#az-acr-task-list-runs) is here.

 Task-list command for top 10 failed patch tasks
 ```sh
 az acr task list-runs -r registryname -n cssc-patch-image --run-status Failed --top 10
 ```

 This command will output all failed tasks.
-To investigate a specific failure, grab the runID that’s outputted from this command and run
+To investigate a specific failure, grab the runID that's outputted from this command and run
 ```sh
 az acr task logs -r registryname --run-id <run-id>
 ```
-If the logs aren’t sufficient, or an issue is persistent, or for any feedback, please email the ACR team at acr-patching-preview@microsoft.com
+If the logs aren't sufficient, or an issue is persistent, or for any feedback, please email the ACR team at acr-patching-preview@microsoft.com

 ## Appendix